gbadev-org/tonc/content/tte.md

 } devoptab_t;
 ```

 The key to making the standard console routines work on a GBA is to redirect the default `write_r` for console output to one of our own making.
 Before explaining how this works, I want you to understand that this comes very close to black magic.
 It involves descending to the roots of the library and there is next to no documentation about how this stuff works.
-This story is the closest thing I could find to a full description: [http://www.embedded.com/story/OEG20020103S0073](http://www.embedded.com/story/OEG20020103S0073), but this isn't high on explanations either.
+This story is the closest thing I could find to a full description: [Embedding GNU: Newlib, Part 2](https://web.archive.org/web/20100209210107/https://www.embedded.com/story/OEG20020103S0073), but this isn't high on explanations either.

-To put it in other way: you're in a cave; it's pitch black and there are [grues](<http://en.wikipedia.org/wiki/Grue_(monster)>) about.
+To put it in other way: you're in a cave; it's pitch black and there are [grues](<https://en.wikipedia.org/wiki/Grue_(monster)>) about.

 Now that that's done, let's continue.
 The first step is creating our replacement writer.
 In TTE's case, this is `tte_con_write()`.
 It is almost identical to `tte_write()`, but has to fit in the format given by `devoptab_t.write_r`.
 It comes down to this: